 withdrawing the request, or

-Withdrawing the request and resubmitting a further request
+Withdrawing the request and resubmitting a further request.

 9.4 The Trust may at any time request further information from potential suppliers to verify or clarify any aspects of their response or other information they may have provided.
 Should you not provide supplementary information or clarifications to the Trust by any deadline notified to you, your tender response may be rejected in full and you may be disqualified from this Procurement Process.